emilia-cichocki/CMOR_438_Fall_2025_Emilia/examples/supervised_learning_examples/logistic_regression/README.md

 5. *Confusion Matrix*: Visualization of true versus predicted labels for each class

 Precision, recall, and F1 can be calculated as a micro or macro average.
 The micro-average of precision or recall is calculated by summing the total number of true positives, false positives, and false negatives for a single calculation.
 The macro-average is calculated by averaging the value of the metric for each class present in the data.
 The micro F1 score is calculated using the micro precision and recall scores, while the macro F1 score is the average of the F1 score for each class.
-Thus, micro scores are heavily biased from the majority class, while macro scores provide information on the overall model ability with equal class weightings.
+Thus, micro scores are heavily biased toward the majority class, while macro scores provide information on the overall model ability with equal class weightings.

 6. *Area Under (Receiver Operating Characteristic) Curve (AUC)*: Measure of how well the model can distinguish between binary classes, computed using the Wilcoxon rank-sum formula for the sum of positive ranks (where $\sum_{i \in \text{Pos}} R_i$ is the sum of the positive ranks, $n_\text{p}$ is the number of positive samples, and $n_\text{n}$ is the number of negative samples)